Faculty Resources – Before Classes Start

 IMPORTANT: All adjunct and full-time faculty members must complete an online anti-harassment training each year.

 The Preventing Sexual Harassment Exam is found on the Human Resources portion of the website.
-The completed certificate should be sent to the Human Resources Office before receiving your first payroll.
-The exam should be completed on an annual basis in January.
+Individuals should send the completed certificate to the Human Resources Office before receiving your first payroll.
+Employees should complete the exam on an annual basis in January.

-In addition, full-time faculty members are required to attend “live” anti-harassment presentations, when offered.
+In addition, OTC requires full-time faculty members to attend “live” anti-harassment presentations.
 Adjunct faculty members may view a video presentation on Blackboard.

 Please see the Sexual Harassment policy in the Policies and Procedures Manual.